unicode-org/unilex/PROPERTIES.md

 # Unilex Properties

-All files in [data](data/) are tab-separated plaintext files in Unicode encoding.
+All files in [data](data/) are tab-separated plaintext files in UTF-8 encoding.
 The file names are [Unicode language identfiers](http://unicode.org/reports/tr35/#Unicode_language_identifier) in IETF BCP47 syntax; for example, `vec-u-sd-itpd.txt` contains data for the Venetian language as used in the Padua subdivision of Italy.